Yevhendzyuba/microcontrollers_part1/README.md

+# Microcontrollers Part 1

-This repository is created to microcontrollers labs part 1.
+This repository is created to microcontrollers labs part 1 subject in my university.